Made in Twenty (20): Singles

+Made in Twenty (20) produced three singles: "Nanairo no Ashita (Brand New Beat) / Your Color" was first released as a double A-side on April 5, 2006.
+It peaked at number three on the Oricon Singles Chart and sold over 90,000 copies.
+The second double A-side single, "Key of Heart / Dotch", was released on August 9, 2006, although the track "Dotch" did not appear on the album.
+It peaked at number seven on the Oricon chart and sold 41,000 copies.
+The album's third single, "Winter Love", was released on November 1 and peaked at number two on Oricon, selling 100,000 copies.

+All three singles were certified gold by the Recording Industry Association of Japan (RIAJ) for having shipped over 100,000 physical copies to retailers, while "Nanairo no Ashita (Brand New Beat)" and "Winter Love" were certified double platinum and triple platinum in ringtone downloads, respectively.

 Commercial performance

 Made in Twenty (20) debuted at the top of the Oricon Daily Album Charts and held the position for all seven days of the week, until debuting at number one at the Oricon Weekly Album Charts.
 However, its first-week sales were then the lowest in BoA's career in Japan, as the album sold 182,009 copies in its debut week (its successor The Face sold fewer copies in its debut week).
 Despite its low sales if comparing with previous efforts, Made in Twenty (20) did more than enough to top the chart, outselling the number two spot (which was also held by another new entry that week) for 138,034 copies.